 When it comes to household water pressure, there’s a pretty generous range for what’s considered not too low, not too high, but “just right”.
 But there are still all sorts of circumstances that can push your pressure out of that range -- and in either direction.

-It’s annoying to have a low pressure problem, but the underlying causes could be much worse.
+It’s annoying to have a low-pressure problem, but the underlying causes could be much worse.
 And if your problem is high pressure, it could be doing serious damage to your household plumbing.
-It’s worth taking the time test your water pressure, investigate the causes of your problem and take action to bring your pressure within the desired range.
+It’s worth taking the time to test your water pressure, investigate the causes of your problem and take action to bring your pressure within the desired range.